 Legally all animals must go to the pound to hopefully be reunited with their very worried owner.
 This is much easier and more realistic to occur in microchipped animals.
 If you attempt to take in the animal or rehome it yourself you are risking a $2200 fine from council and also possibly taking away the opportunity for this pet to be reunited with its family.
 Council Shelters do their best to rehome stray animals and work with organisations like HAR to rehome as many animals as possible.
 Animals who are microchipped are held by the pound for 2 weeks before they can legally be rehomed; non- microchipped animals recieve 1 week and surrenders can be rehomed instantly.

 Hunter Animal Rescue cannot accept stray puppies, kittens, cats or dogs who have not first served their time at their local pound in hopes of being reunited with their owners.
 We focus on rehoming abandoned pets who do not have homes – not lost pets.
 HAR is typically a pound animal’s last chance at being saved from euthanasia and this is where the majority of our rescue animals come from.
 HAR would be at risk of fines of $2200 for rehoming stray pets who have not been to the pound.

-HAR can only accept animals surrendered by their owners or strays who have served out their time at our local pounds and have not been reclaimed.
+HAR can only accept animals who have served out their time at our local pounds and have not been reclaimed, or surrendered to the pound by their owner.
 We cannot legally or ethically rehome stray animals who have not first been to the pound to have a chance at being reunited with their owners.